Carrenza

-Carrenza, was a cloud-computing company based in London, United Kingdom.
-The company was acquired by Six Degrees in 2016.
+Carrenza was a cloud-computing company based in London, United Kingdom.
+The company was acquired by Six Degrees Technology Group in 2016.

 Operations

 Carrenza was a UK-based IT company that provides Cloud computing technologies.
 It offered a range of public cloud, private cloud and hybrid cloud services, including Infrastructure as a Service (IaaS), Platform as a Service (PaaS), enterprise application integration and system integration.
 Carrenza partnered with several enterprise IT providers and was an accredited VMware Enterprise Service Partner and HP (Hewlett-Packard) Cloud Agile Partner.

 The company was based on Commercial Street, in the heart of the East London Tech City district, which is host to a large number of technology companies.

 History

 Carrenza was formed in 2001 as a consultancy by chief executive and founder Dan Sutherland.
 It began trading in 2004 and launched its first enterprise cloud computing platform in 2006, becoming one of the first companies in Europe to provide this type of hosting service.

 In 2009, it formed a partnership with Comic Relief and its affiliated campaigns Red Nose Day Sport Relief to provide IT infrastructure services to the charity, an arrangement that has won industry recognition.

 In 2013 it launched its first overseas services, with a mainland Europe cloud node based in Amsterdam.